Spring Wildflower Symposium

 You can attend the Symposium in your pajamas, barefoot, with a glass of wine or with your hiking boots laced up and ready to go.

-- The majority of our programs will be virtual, but we will offer a few in person, socially distanced and masked walks led by Symposium instructors on Saturday, May 15.
+- The lectures will be virtual, but we are offering in person, socially distanced walks led by Symposium instructors on Saturday, May 15.

-- Your registration allows you a playlist of programs for 30 days, so you don’t have to attend a particular weekend.
+- Your registration allows you a playlist of the lectures and workshops, so you don’t have to attend a particular weekend.

 - You can register for the Symposium, and then add the in person walks you wish to attend, but you must be registered for the Symposium to attend the walks.